SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 By following these steps, you can troubleshoot and resolve the issue of the MAAS server not responding to TFTP requests from the 10.20.20.0/24 subnet, ensuring that all devices can properly communicate with the MAAS server across different subnets.

-## Commissioning failed due to lldpd
+## Commissioning fails due to lldpd

 **Problem:**
 The commissioning process fails at the "lldpd" installation step due to the error "Unable to locate package lldpd."
 This issue occurs in a disconnected environment where a local mirror of the Ubuntu repository is used.